+Tell me about your role at Nuxeo.
 I’m the main technical writer for all of Nuxeo products, which means I write and manage all of the how-to documentation and installation steps on the web site.
 I also work very closely with the engineering team as they often write their own technical documentation and in this capacity, I don’t write, but I edit, clean up, and organize their documentation so that users can easily find new information and also pay attention to where it’s placed, making sure its location makes sense and corresponds to the subject matter.

+Who is the main audience that you write for?
 We try to keep our documentation consistent for all of our users, whether they’re end-users, system integrators, developers, or IT managers who are considering choosing Nuxeo.
 But we’re always looking to improve, so we recently launched a survey to find out what our audience thinks of our documentation, what they use, and what’s missing.

+How long have you worked at Nuxeo?
 I’ve worked at Nuxeo since October 2005, so I’m officially one of the “oldest” employees now.

+Did you focus on a specific field of study to work in this field?
 Yes.
 I started out studying translation, English and German to French.
 Afterwards, my school offered an additional technical writing program, so I stayed on to complete that, which led to an internship at Nuxeo.

+You do some training for clients and partners, how often does this happen and do you think it’s helpful?
 I do functional training for clients mainly.
 Usually this happens at the beginning of projects when they need the most help.
 I walk users and developers through the features so they know what the platform can do and identify areas that they may want to customize.

 It’s very helpful for both our clients and for us as it’s a great opportunity to see what features they find useful and see what areas they’re having difficulty with.
 They don’t necessarily have the same reflexes when it comes to using the product, so the training also provides us with feedback on usability.